 In the wake of Baptiste Halliday's campaign, Parr instructed Damiani, the publisher of the book in question, to discontinue publication, and for existing copies of the book to be destroyed.

 Butturini's work has, in the modern parlance, been cancelled, despite the protest centring around two images amongst scores of photographs that took years to compile.

-In a further message to Baptise Halliday, which she published, Parr admitted: "This is no excuse, but I'm nearly 70-years-old and a white man and regretfully I'm coming to realise that sometimes I have failed to see things from another perspective.”
+In a further message to Baptiste Halliday, which she published, Parr admitted: "This is no excuse, but I'm nearly 70-years-old and a white man and regretfully I'm coming to realise that sometimes I have failed to see things from another perspective.”

-Baptise Halliday's message has found plenty of support, with Parr viewed as the de facto head of an elite who have traditionally kept photography’s spoils to themselves, and who instinctively perpetuate a status quo that has its roots in racist perspectives.
+Baptiste Halliday's message has found plenty of support, with Parr viewed as the de facto head of an elite who have traditionally kept photography’s spoils to themselves, and who instinctively perpetuate a status quo that has its roots in racist perspectives.